kbsriram/thormor/md/spec.md

 individual message, and exists independently rather than being an element in the `entries` array in an outbox.

-Such messages do not need any of the outbox data structures, and therefore may also be easier to create and maintain.
+Such messages do not need any of the outbox data structures, and may be easier to create and maintain.
 URLs to such files are embedded within pre-existing communication channels between the sharers. (eg: in a status update to a set of people on twitter or facebook.)
 Client applications for the recipients can directly access and decrypt such a message, thereby providing a private, secure layer within that system.